 What pairs well with sangria?

 This sangria recipe is light and refreshing, so ideal food pairings are seafood, chicken and vegetarian dishes.
-Cheesy Baked Zucchini Fritters, Noodle Chicken Bites and Spicy Mango Salsa with Pan Fried King Prawns will all work well.
+Cheesy Baked Zucchini Fritters, Fried Chicken Parmesan Sliders and Spicy Mango Salsa will all work well.
 But, hey, if you want a burger, who am I to stop you?!

 Can sangria get you drunk?